We've got less than 36 hours left in 2014, and I'm only now catching my breath after a whirlwind finish to the year.

 I had initially planned to return to Lima in 2013, after spending six months there in 2011-12, but that trip never materialized, so I made it happen in November.

 It was half the cost of Eleven Madison Park (though I skipped the wine pairing this time), the lighting at lunch was perfect for photos, and I felt as though the 17-course tasting menu was a step-above EMP in terms of presentation and creativeness.

 The biggest surprise of the year was an invitation to attend The White House organized Travel Bloggers Summit on Study Abroad and Global Citizenship.

 I'll be writing about the whole experience in January, which included a tour of the East Wing decorated for the holidays in addition to the summit itself, which featured top-level administration officials, plus some notable personalities like author Rolf Potts and The Travel Channel's Samantha Brown.

 Annual Reviews from Prior Years

-Looking back at my review from last year, I noticed my idea for a three-month Asian adventure which never materialized.
+Looking back at my review from last year, I noticed my idea for a three-month Asian adventure that never materialized.

 It was certainly feasible, but I decided not to proceed in favor of focusing on growing Travel Blog Success and putting out the Medellín iPhone app before the end of the year.

 Looking Ahead to 2015

 At the moment, my plans for 2015 are wide open.
 I only know one place I'm going for sure, and that's New York City April 30th for the screening of The Wireless Generation, a documentary by my friends Christine and Drew in which I appear.